Dalga Arena

-Dalga Arena (Dalğa Arena) also known as Liv Bona Dea Arena for sponsorship reasons, is a multi-use stadium in Mardakan settlement of Baku, Azerbaijan.
+Dalga Arena (Dalğa Arena) also known as Liv Bona Dea Arena for sponsorship reasons, is a multi-use stadium in the Mardakan settlement of Baku, Azerbaijan.
 It is currently used mostly for football matches.
-The stadium holds 6,500 people and opened by Sepp Blatter and Michel Platini on 6 June 2011.
+The stadium holds 6,500 people and was opened by Sepp Blatter and Michel Platini on 6 June 2011.

-The stadium was one of venues during 2012 FIFA U-17 Women's World Cup.
+The stadium was one of the venues during the 2012 FIFA U-17 Women's World Cup.

+Clubs that qualified for the Europe League, home matches were held in the "Dalga Arena" stadium.

 Liv Bona Dea Arena already hosted two matches of the Azerbaijan national team against North Macedonia in a friendly and Austria in the UEFA Euro 2012 qualifying.

+Azerbaijan national football team matches

+The following national team matches were held in the stadium.